Christine Amber's Website and Blog -- Combining Real-Life Horsemanship with Online Information Since 1994

 --THE ONLY CONCEPT HORSES UNDERSTAND

-Day camps at Equestrian Training are Monday thru Friday, 9am to 2pm, small group learning opportunities for teens and adults.
+Private or small group learning opportunities for teens and adults.
 (Because the horses are all large (over 16h), I can not accommodate young/small children, sorry.)
 All riding levels can be accommodated.
 Because the groups are small, riders whose skill is greater, may be able to ride at a more advanced rate, even while others are just beginning.
-The cost is $50.00 per day, per person.
+The cost is $50.00 per lesson.
 Helmets provided. download the flyer!

 The approximate schedule for a week is as follows: